FitchKrause/Harinezumi-1/README.md

 # Before starting...
-Please check the wiki to get a better understanding of the new tile flag system present in HZ, and for additional questions you may have.
+Please check the wiki to get a better understanding of the new tile flag system present in HZ and for additional questions you may have.

 # Credits
 - Original Framework: Damizean, Mercury